lnittman/claude-commands/docs.md

 Perform comprehensive documentation operations including audits, creation, enhancement, and maintenance of the [projectName]-docs repository.

 <documentation_audit_directive>
-You are tasked with conducting a thorough audit of a codebase's documentation state and creating a comprehensive, parallelized plan to establish or enhance a dedicated documentation repository that follows industry best practices and is optimized for AI-assisted development.
+You are tasked with conducting a thorough audit of a codebase's documentation state and creating a comprehensive plan to establish or enhance a dedicated documentation repository that follows industry best practices and is optimized for AI-assisted development.

 <components>
   <use>@thinking-blocks</use>